moloewe-leuphana/moloewe-leuphana.github.io/docs/user-examples/survey.md

+---
+sidebar_position: 3
+---

 # Create a Survey

 There are many cases where opinions or polls from the audience are needed.
 This section provides you with one approach using the Switch Tool.

 ## **1 Scenario**

 You want to create a live survey about the mensa at the Leuphana.
 The audience is divided into 5 groups, each have a tablet.
 On each tablet, there is a slide containing following YES/NO questions:

 - Does the food served come from various cuisines?
 - Are the food served priced reasonably?
 - Are the food served nutritious enough?

 On the monitor, a bar chart displays the survey results (questions on X-axis, votes on Y-axis).
 This means, for this survey, you need to create 6 slides: 5 for the tablets, 1 for the monitor.

 ## **2 Overall logic - How it works**

 - Since they are YES/NO questions, we opt for the Switch tool to record the answers.
 - For each of the question, you create **one** switch with **one** variable that contains any of/all votes from the tablets.
-This switch can later be placed on each of the tablet's slide, and is independent from the number of tablets you may have (you can have 10 groups and still only need one switch function for one question).
+This switch can later be placed on each of the tablet's slide, and is independent of the number of tablets you may have (you can have 10 groups and still only need one switch function for one question).
 - All switches are off on initializing the tablets.
 - Each time a switch is flipped on (a group votes YES), the tally variable +=1.
 - Each time a switch is flipped back off (a group retracts their vote), the tally variable -=1.